Forty-nine units.

 Based on our data, Valhalla buyers fall into a few camps:

 The backup cue buyer.
-Experienced players who already have a $300+ main cue but want something reliable to toss in the car or leave at a friend’s house.
-The Valhalla is quality enough to not feel like a downgrade when you grab it.
+Experienced players who already own a $300+ main cue and want something they can leave in the trunk or at a friend’s place.
+Grabbing the Valhalla instead doesn’t feel like a punishment.

 The gift buyer.
-Someone shopping for a pool player and not sure what to get.
-The Valhalla is a safe pick — well-reviewed, well-known, and it plays the way a pool cue should.
+Shopping for a pool player without knowing what they’d pick themselves is miserable, and the Valhalla is the safe out.
+The recipient has probably heard of Viking, and the cue plays the way a cue should.

 That last group is bigger than most people realize.
 A huge percentage of pool in America happens at bars with warped house cues and torn felt.
-Owning your own straight cue — any straight cue — immediately levels up your game because you’re removing a variable.
+Owning your own straight cue, any straight cue at all, immediately levels up your game because you’re removing a variable.

 How it compares